docker/getting-started/docs/tutorial/using-docker-compose/index.md

       mysql:
         image: mysql:5.7
     ```

+   If you are using an Apple Silicon Mac or another ARM64 device then add this lines.

+    ```yaml hl_lines="6 7 8"
+    version: "3.8"

+    services:
+      app:
+        # The app service definition
+      mysql:
+        platform: linux/amd64
+        image: mysql:5.7
+    ```

 1. Next, we'll define the volume mapping.
 When we ran the container with `docker run`, the named volume was created
    automatically.
 However, that doesn't happen when running with Compose.
 We need to define the volume in the top-level